kaschtn/ioBroker.switchbot-cloud/docs/TESTING.md

-# Testing Guide for ioBroker SwitchBot Adapter
+# Testing Guide for ioBroker SwitchBot Cloud Adapter

-This guide covers all testing methods for the SwitchBot adapter, from automated unit tests to manual integration testing in a real ioBroker environment.
+This guide covers all testing methods for the SwitchBot Cloud adapter, from automated unit tests to manual integration testing in a real ioBroker environment.

 ---